code-423n4/2023-07-arcade-findings/data/kaveyjoe-G.md

 5 .
 TARGET: https://github.com/code-423n4/2023-07-arcade/blob/main/contracts/nft/ReputationBadge.sol

-Store ClaimData as a struct instead of individual mappings, which saves storage gas and simplifies the publishRoots function.
+- Store ClaimData as a struct instead of individual mappings, which saves storage gas and simplifies the publishRoots function.

-Use require statements with specific error messages to provide clear feedback on why the function reverted.
+- Use require statements with specific error messages to provide clear feedback on why the function reverted.

-Simplify the loop in the publishRoots function and avoiding unnecessary checks.
+- Simplify the loop in the publishRoots function and avoiding unnecessary checks.

-Removeredundant checks and storage reads.
+- Remove redundant checks and storage reads.

-Use require instead of revert for consistency and readability.
+- Use require instead of revert for consistency and readability.

  Here's an optimized version of the ReputationBadge contract with  gas-saving improvements: